skenmy/uksg-tech/README.md

 Run this first.
 It makes some simple tweaks to the Windows Registry to enable some features that are important.

 ### InstallUpdate.ps1
-NOTE: This must be run in an Administrator Powershell (if you've run 1-RegistryTweaks.reg, you can Right Click -> Run as administrator)
+**NOTE:** This must be run in an Administrator Powershell _(if you've run 1-RegistryTweaks.reg, you can Right Click -> Run as administrator)_

 This script will first try to update itself, then will run through and install / update all required software for the PC.
 Follow any instructions given.
 The script will also do some automatic configuration of software - so you may see applications launch, do things, and close.
 This is normal.
 The script will tell you when it is done.

+### InitScript.ps1
+**NOTE:** It is not advised to run this script on anything except a completely unconfigured PC!

+This script performs initial setup of a PC that has not been configured.
+It downloads this repository to the local machine.